THE Premier Low-Carb store .. .. AND Meeting Place

 (Bob’s Red Mill®)

-In large bowl, combine almond meal, OR almond flour, oat flour and coconut flour.
-In container with airtight lid, place bake mix and shake the container well to combine.
-When measuring oat flour (not necessary with the other ingredients) into measuring cup, make sure to tap the cup on the counter top and fill to the top to get the correct yield for the bake mix.
-Keep bake mix at room temperature for up to one month or freeze for much longer storage.
+In large bowl, combine almond meal (grind sliced almonds in coffee bean grinder), OR almond flour, oat flour and coconut flour.
+In container with airtight lid, place bake mix and shake well to combine.
+When measuring oat flour (only with the oat flour) into measuring cup, make sure to tap the cup on the counter top and fill to top to get the correct yield for the bake mix.
+Keep bake mix at room temperature for up to one month or freeze or refrigerate for longer storage.

 Yield: 21/2 cups (625 mL)